Can be used on any type of stove top. Loud whistle and heat-proof handle.

-So if you just want to buy a tea kettle and get brewing, check out the five recommendations in the matrix above.
+So if you just want to buy a tea kettle and get brewing, check out the five recommendations in the product list above.
 All are fine products that would serve you well.

 But if you’d like to learn more about tea kettles in general, along with some tips for brewing the best cup of tea, read on.

 Nina is a longtime gourmet chef, interior designer/decorator, and events planner.
 She has accomplished all of this in addition to maintaining a stellar career as a healthcare executive, where she helps alter the course of people’s lives via preventive care and healthy living.
 Nina’s hobbies include learning new recipes, planning and executing amazing dinners to impress local chefs, and hiking around the world.